wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-logstash.rst

   ansible-playbook wazuh-logstash.yml -e@vars-production.yml

-The example above will install Logstash and configure to use ``10.1.1.10`` as Elasticsearch node.
+The example above will install Logstash and configure to use ``10.1.1.10`` as Elasticsearch node enabling the Filebeat input.

+Please review the :ref:`references <wazuh_ansible_reference_logstash>` section to see all variables available for this role.